Almost strict domination and anti-de Sitter 3-manifolds

 \begin{subsection}{Future Work} There are many directions to go from here.
 For now we point out two. \begin{enumerate} \item In Definition \ref{asd}, we assume that $\rho_1$ is Fuchsian.
 We can relax this, and allow for $\rho_1$ to be the holonomy of a hyperbolic conifold.
 One can find maximal spacelike immersions, again with applications to anti-de Sitter geometry.
 We plan to address this in future work. \item In a similar vein, one can remove the tame hypothesis (Definition 2.7).
 Gupta builds harmonic diffeomorphisms to crowned hyperbolic surfaces whose Hopf differentials have poles of order $\geq 3$ at cusps \cite{Gu}.
 In forthcoming work, among other things, we plan to introduce a class of AdS $3$-manifolds that fiber over crowned surfaces. \end{enumerate} \end{subsection}

 \begin{subsection}{Outline} \begin{itemize} \item In Section 2 we give the background content for Theorem A and Theorem B: spaces of representations, harmonic maps, and maximal surfaces.
 We also set up the proof of Theorem A by defining the energy functionals $\E_{\rho_1,\rho_2}^\theta$. \item In Section 3, we treat the functional $\E_{\rho_1,\rho_2}^\theta$: well-definedness and the derivative. \item In Section 4 we show that $\E_{\rho_1,\rho_2}^\theta$ is proper if and only if $\rho_1$ almost strictly dominates $\rho_2$ (see 1.3 for the proof idea). \item We prove Theorem B in Section 5 by studying variations of minimizers of $\E_{\rho_1,\rho_2}^\theta$ (similar to \cite[Section 2]{T}). \item Section 6 is a change of pace.
-After giving an overview of the relevant aspects of AdS geometry, we prove Theorems C and D. \item As stated above, in Section 7 we explore the different construction of the AdS $3$-manifolds via Higgs bundles. \end{itemize} \end{subsection}
+After giving an overview of the relevant aspects of AdS geometry, we prove Proposition \ref{equiv} and Theorem C. We close the paper with some comments on the AdS geometry, as well as Higgs bundles. \end{itemize} \end{subsection}

 \begin{subsection}{Acknowledgements} I'd like to thank Qiongling Li, Vlad Markovic, and Nicolas Tholozan for helpful discussions and correspondence.
-At the time of writing this second version of the paper, I am a visiting student at the University of Oxford while completing my PhD at the California Institute of Technology.
-I'd like to thank the community at Oxford for the welcoming environment. \end{subsection}
+Thanks also to an anonymous referee for comments on an earlier draft.
+I am funded by the FNR grant O20/14766753, \it{Convex Surfaces in Hyperbolic Geometry.} \end{subsection}

 \end{section} \begin{section}{Preliminaries}